sebradloff/gocd-ecosystem/README.md

 To run a demo of this project with one server, three agents, and the pipeline code in the folder 'example-pipelines-config'.
 - Add a `credentials.env` file with DOCKER_USERNAME and DOCKER_PASSWORD defined corresponding to your dockerhub account.
 - `$ make demo`
+- Access it at `http://localhost:8153`, it should become visible after 30 or so seconds.

 **It's that simple!**